Poems of Sylvia Plath

 • Product Form: Hardback

 Sylvia Plath's first Collected Poems was published in 1981.
-This new volume draws on decades of research and almost doubles the content of that previous edition.
+This new volume draws on decades of research and almost doubles the content of that edition.

-Sylvia Plath (1932-63) was born in Boston, Massachusetts, and studied at Smith College.
-She published one collection of poems in her lifetime, The Colossus (1960), and a novel, The Bell Jar (1963).
-Her Collected Poems was published in 1981 and was awarded the Pulitzer Prize for poetry.
+Sylvia Plath (1932-63) published one collection of poems in her lifetime, The Colossus (1960), and a novel, The Bell Jar (1963).
+Her Collected Poems (1981) was awarded the Pulitzer Prize for Poetry.